stevenrskelton/stevenrskelton.github.io/_posts/2014-02-13-advanced-uses-polymer-templates.md

 specified a template for use or the default will be applied.
 This turns out to be rather easy as [Polymer Templates](http://www.polymer-project.org/platform/template.html) already support a `ref` attribute for this purpose.
-Simply binding the `ref` attribute to an `id` of another template will substitute its value, if `ref` is empty than the original content will be used.
+Simply binding the `ref` attribute to an `id` of another template will substitute its value, if `ref` is empty then the original content will be used.

 ```html